Buying a small business

 What is the Retail Leases Act 1994?

-The Retail Leases Act 1994 (NSW) sets out the legal requirements regarding retail leases for business premises listed in schedule 1 of the Retail Leases Regulation 2022.
+The Retail Leases Act 1994 sets out the legal requirements regarding retail leases for business premises listed in schedule 1 of the Retail Leases Regulation 2022.

 Fitout